Scaling Reasoning Hop Exposes Weaknesses: Demystifying and Improving Hop Generalization in Large Language Models: Probing Internal Mechanisms of Key Error Types

 We now turn to the central question RQ2: \textbf{\emph{Why do these errors arise?}} What internal mechanisms underlie these critical reasoning errors, and how do they shape the model’s corresponding token-level predictions?
 Uncovering the underlying mechanisms may reveal potential intervention points to mitigate them. \textbf{We conduct comparative analysis (as illustrated in Figure~\ref{fig:illu_comparative_study}) on both correct and erroneous model predictions at the token positions corresponding to key error types.} We start by noting that \textbf{\emph{the erroneous predictions at these token positions are often associated with higher predictive uncertainty}}.
 A detailed analysis of token-level entropy for correct and erroneous predictions across seven reasoning hop generalization datasets is provided in Appendix~\ref{appendix:rq2_uncertainty}.
 This observation motivates our study of the underlying \emph{competition mechanisms} behind such high uncertainty, where there must exist correct and erroneous reasoning trajectories to shape the error patterns in reasoning hop generalization.

-\paragraph{Competition Mechanism Inside LLMs in Reasoning Hop Generalization} Motivated by prior work highlighting the crucial role of attention heads in robust CoT reasoning~\citep{olsson2022incontextlearninginductionheads,dutta2024think,cabannes2024iteration}, we focus our analysis on attention heads.
-We first identify and categorize two functionally distinct groups central to CoT reasoning. \textbf{answer-writing heads (aw heads)}, mainly in middle-to-deep layers, inject answer information into the residual stream to directly shape model predictions. \textbf{processing heads}, mostly in shallow-to-middle layers, extract and refine semantic information from the input and intermediate steps to support reasoning indirectly.
-We analyze the competition mechanisms of both categories using Qwen2.5-7B-Instruct on Parity-NL (additional settings and results for other models/tasks are in Appendix~\ref{appendix:rq2}).
-Notation follows Section~\ref{sec:mechanism_analysis_tools} unless stated otherwise.
+\textbf{Competition Mechanism Inside LLMs in Reasoning Hop Generalization} Motivated by prior work highlighting the crucial role of attention heads in robust CoT reasoning~\citep{olsson2022incontextlearninginductionheads,dutta2024think,cabannes2024iteration}, we focus our analysis on attention heads.
+We first identify and categorize two functionally distinct groups central to CoT reasoning: 1) \textbf{answer-writing heads (aw heads)}, mainly in middle-to-deep layers, inject answer information into the residual stream to directly shape model predictions, and 2) \textbf{processing heads}, mostly in shallow-to-middle layers, extract and refine semantic information from the input and intermediate steps to support reasoning indirectly.
+Here we specifically analyze the competition mechanisms of both categories using Qwen2.5-7B-Instruct on Parity-NL (additional results for other models and tasks are in Appendix~\ref{appendix:rq2}).